Michael Rubens is an Assistant Professor of Economics at UCLA. He works in the fields of industrial organization and labor economics.

 Working Papers

-(3) Oligopsony Power and Factor-Biased Technology Adoption
+(4) Labor Market Power and Factor-Biased Technology Adoption

 Publications